 Umbrella coverage and excess uninsured/underinsured motorist coverage can spare you the financial frustration that is associated with being involved in an accident.
 Umbrella insurance is the best way to ensure that you have the coverage you need even if you have a very low amount of insurance.

-For all your auto insurance needs, contact the experts at the Scavone Insurance Center in White Plains, New York, today.
+For all your auto insurance needs, contact the experts at the Scavone Insurance Agency Center LLC in White Plains, New York, today.
 Our agents have the expertise to ensure that you have the right amount of auto insurance coverage in place to protect you, your family, and your business from financial loss.